-- Price: My only advice here is don’t go with a school just because it’s cheaper.
+- Price: Every school has the freedom to set their own price.
+My only advice here is don’t go with a school just because it’s cheaper.
 If a school is cheaper, there is usually a reason for it (low quality).
 This will come and bite you later on.
 For example, the average pass rate for the National Exam is 58%.
 If you don’t pass it on your first try, you have to pay the $110 exam fee again and wait another 30 days to re-attempt it.

 - Course availability: Every school has their own start dates and course schedule.
 This will vary widely.
 Some programs are only 2 days long while others can last for 2 weeks.
 Some schools require you to show up at certain times while others do not.
 Regardless, they will cover the same 20 hours of content.

-Now that you know the basic similarities and differences between each school, let’s take a look at the best NMLS course providers in California to launch your career as a Mortgage Loan Originator.
+Now that you got a quick crash course on what to expect, here is my review of the best NMLS course providers in Florida to start your career as a Mortgage Loan Originator.

-They have just launched a new pre-license program that is interactive and engaging.
-Their 20-hour pre-license course is in full video now, and there are live instructors to help you along the way.
+They just spent a great deal of time (and money) to take their program to the next level.
+The 20-hour pre-license course is offered in full video now, and there are live instructors to help you along the way.
 The best part is that you have the flexibility to start any time and finish any time (up to 14 days).
 This means if you are in a rush to get licensed, you can start right now and complete the course in 3 days.
-Or, if you already have a full-time job or busy schedule, you can work on it on nights and weekends as needed.
+Or, if you already have a full-time job or busy schedule, you can take more time and work on it on nights and weekends as needed.